 10:00-11:40 am BRINGING SAN DIEGO HABITATS HOME TO THE GARDEN

-Clayton Tschudy (Owner of Tschudy Ecological Designs and Former Director of Horticulture & Exhibits at Water Conservation Garden)
+Clayton Tschudy (CEO of CJT Ecologics and Former Director of Horticulture & Exhibits at the Water Conservation Garden)

 Everything you need to create vibrant, local habitat gardens in San Diego.
 This talk will take you through concept to the practical aspects of creating localized habitat for San Diego County, providing real life examples and utilizing powerful online tools.